jdsandifer/100-days-of-code/log.md

 **Today's Progress:** I changed the config.js to match our new design.

-**Thoughts:** Couldn't think what else to do since what I had planned to do had already been written...
+**Thoughts:** Couldn't think of what else to do since what I had planned to do had already been written...

 **Link to work:**  [Text Adventure Game](https://github.com/CodeBytes-PDX/text_adventure_challenge)